-The Trust considers the safety and well-being of our students to have the highest priority in all our academies and we have the following systems and procedures in place.
+The Trust considers the safety and well-being of our students and staff to have the highest priority in all our academies and we have the following systems and procedures in place.

-Each academy has at least two designated safeguarding leads (DSL) who are trained to support staff and liaise with other agencies.
-The DSL or his/her deputy are available to staff at all times during school hours and can be contacted out of school hours in emergencies.
+Each academy has a designated safeguarding lead (DSL).
+Additional DSLs in all of our schools are trained to support staff and liaise with other agencies.
+The DSLs are always available to staff during school hours and can be contacted out of school hours in emergencies.
 Staff raise any concerns about pupils’ welfare with their designated safeguarding lead, who will then make decisions about referrals.
 A referral is made immediately where a child is in immediate danger or at risk of harm.

-Safer recruitment - Anyone working in one of our Academies, including governors, third party staff and volunteers, all undergo appropriate safer recruitment checks, including the correct level of Disclosure and Barring Service (DBS) check.
+all adults working in our Academies, including members, trustees, governors, third party staff, casual staff and volunteers, all undergo appropriate safer recruitment checks, including the correct level of Disclosure and Barring Service (DBS) check.
 Anyone engaged in ‘regulated activity’ also undergoes an enhanced DBS check with barred list information.
 Checks are all recorded on each academy single central record (SCR) and LCT Central team on LCT’s SCR.
 The Company Secretary has access to all our academies SCRs and ensures they are up to date and compliant.

 Certain individuals are disqualified from providing childcare or managing early year’s provision or out-of-school-hours childcare for under-8s.
 Our academies do not employ a disqualified person to work in a relevant setting.